 Falkland Islands first stamps were issued on the 19 June 1878 and were printed by Bradbury Wilkinson & Co. in sheets of 60 which were imperforate around the edges rather than the more normal unprinted selvage, so it is normal to find stamps from this issue with a straight unperforated edge.
-As one of the British Empires favourite philatelic colonies the Falkland Islands includes what is commonly accepted as one of the great classics of stamp- design, the 1933 Centenary of British Administration issue which shows beautifully engraved bi-colour images of icebergs, Penguins, Whales and is crowned by a magnificent £1 portrait of King George V.
+As one of the British Empire's favourite philatelic colonies, the Falkland Islands includes what is commonly accepted as one of the great classics of stamp design, the 1933 Centenary of British Administration issues which show beautifully engraved bi-colour images of icebergs, penguins, whales and other local landmarks, crowned by a magnificent £1 portrait of King George V.

-The most famous rarity of the Falkland Islands is the 1964 6d “HMS Glasgow” error of ship stamp of which around 25 copies are known from the original sheet of 60.
-Long the subject of specialization there are many varieties, printings, essays, proofs, errors, postmarks and interesting postal history for stamp collectors to enjoy.
-We would recommend the excellent “Specialised Stamp Catalogue of The Falkland Islands” by Stefen Heijtz and of course the excellent Stanley Gibbons listings.
+The most famous rarity of the Falkland Islands is the 1964 6d “HMS Glasgow” ship stamp error, of which around 25 copies are known from the original sheet of 60.
+The Falkland Islands have long been the subject of specialization and there are many varieties, printings, essays, proofs, errors, postmarks and interesting postal history for stamp collectors to enjoy.
+We would recommend the excellent “Specialised Stamp Catalogue of The Falkland Islands” by Stefen Heijtz, and of course the mainstay Stanley Gibbons listings.